Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 objdump: can't disassemble for architecture UNKNOWN!
 ```

-So we open up ghidra for further examination.
+So we open up Ghidra for further examination.
 I'm already set on finding the `gen_root_passwd` function for starters.